 WHY GO: Carlisle is a “College Town” – for both the Art of War and Liberal Arts (US Army War College, Dickinson College).
 A portion of its history is controversial – as the site of the Carlisle Indian Industrial School, which removed Native American children from their homes to educate and Anglicize them.

 Encompassing an indoor museum, a mile long outdoor Heritage Trail, and a large, personal-papers archival library (as opposed to the National Archives which are Government documents), you can spend several engrossing hours here.
 And it’s FREE.

-Begin at the reception counter for your scanable “dogtag, ” which personalizes information as you walk through the museum.
-Try to lift the weight of a backpack donned by Iraq and Afghan-bound troops (I couldn’t), turn the “rattle” that warned men during WWI of a gas attack, try your hand at parachuting 700 ft. into enemy territory via a cool interactive simulation.
+Begin at the reception counter for your scannable “dog-tag, ” which personalizes information as you walk through the museum.
+Try to lift the weight of a backpack donned by Iraq and Afghan-bound troops (I couldn’t).
+Turn the “rattle” that warned men during WWI of a gas attack.
+Try your hand at parachuting 700 ft. into enemy territory via a cool interactive simulation.

 The outdoor Heritage Trail features interactive war era recreations exactly like the real things, from the Colonial Period to a Security Checkpoint in Iraq.
 You’ll find a Cobra Helicopter, a Sherman Tank, WWII barracks, Civil War winter cabins, a Revolutionary War “redoubt,” an extensive, maze-like trench system from WWI and much more.
 It will take an hour to walk and explore, so plan accordingly.